This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Help your child get enough sleep.
 Your child should get 8 to 10 hours of sleep each night.
 Help your child create a sleep schedule.
 Have your child go to bed and wake up at the same times each day.
 It may be helpful for your child to do something relaxing before bed.
 Do not let your child watch television right before bed.

-- Encourage your child to get regular physical activity.
+- Encourage your child to get be physically active.
 Regular physical activity may help to prevent a migraine headache and reduce the number of headaches.
 Most experts recommend 1 hour of physical activity each day.
 Help your child get at least 30 minutes of physical activity on most days of the week.

-- Encourage your child to eat regular meals.
+- Encourage your child to eat a variety of healthy foods.
 Have your child eat 3 meals and 1 to 2 snacks each day at regular times.
 Include healthy foods such as fruit, vegetables, whole-grain breads, low-fat dairy products, beans, lean meat, and fish.
 Do not let your child have foods or drinks that trigger his or her migraines.

 - Encourage your child to drink plenty of liquids.
 Your child's healthcare provider may recommend 8 to 12 cups each day.
 Make sure these drinks do not contain caffeine.
 Caffeine can trigger migraines and disrupt your child's sleep pattern.